Install Nginx

 Create reverse proxy services.

-1. Keep Hosts content up to date
+1. Update Hosts content

 If you have changed the hostname before, it may not have been updated in /etc/hosts